ninezerozeronine/chip-computer/docs/modules/clock.rst

 Hardware
 ^^^^^^^^

-There is also some debouncing that happens on the clock for the manual signals.

 The following electronics are used:

 - A 555 and accompanying resistors and capacitors to generate the auto clock signal.
 - A 74HCT109 to get an even duty cycle from the 555.
-- A 74HCT14 and accompanying resistors and capacitors to debounce the manual inputs.
-- A 74HCT00 to create a multiplexer to select between the manual and auto clock signals.
+- A 74HCT157 to multiplex between the manual and auto clock signals.
 - A 74HCT02 and 74HCT00 to create the safe clock gate and some additional signal inverting.
 - Another 74HCT109 to provide the last 2 toggles for the clocks.